£61,576.71

 Rushup Edge, Derbyshire

-The first letters of these places spell out the first 2 words of the charity I am raising money for.
+The first letters of these places spelled out the first 2 words of the charity I was raising money for.

-On my road trip, my co-pilot and friend John, organised a daily challenge for me to help me overcome my morbid fear of heights and pay homage to my school friend.
-We therefore nicknamed the trip as ‘Wrecking Russ’!
+On our road trip, my co-pilot and friend John and I, organised a daily challenge for me to help me overcome my morbid fear of heights and pay homage to my fearless school friend.
+This trip was therefore nicknamed ‘Wrecking Russ’!

 With all these challenges, I put my Trust in other people and equipment, whilst finishing off the charity’s name.